-I came up with this idea one day while doing remote schooling with my son and my feet were freezing.
-My feet are almost always cold but this day, my feet were particularly cold and I needed to do something about it.
+I came up with this idea one day while doing remote schooling with my son and myfeet were freezing.
+I almost always have cold feet, my feet were particularly cold that day and I needed to do something about it.
 Sitting across from me was some Fable Fur Yarn.
 I had previously made a crochet cowl with Fable Fur (find the free pattern for the Not So Guilty Pleasure Cowl here.) and loved how warm and cozy that was so I thought, let’s try slippers.

 Don’t lose it!
 Pin this easy crochet slipper free pattern for later Save

-I needed something simple to keep my toes toasty because I was going to be making them while I helped my son with school so I decided to use a rectangle to make my simple slippers since I didn’t want to fuss with figuring out how to make a heel.
-An hour later, I had a cute (and WARM) pair of furry crochet slippers.
+I needed something simple to keep my toes toasty because I was going to be making them while I helped my son with school.
+I decided to use a rectangle to make my simple slippers since I didn’t want to fuss with figuring out how to make a heel.
+An hour later, I had a cute (and WARM) pair of furry, cozy crochet slippers.
 Only one problem remained, they were a bit slippery on my laminate floors.
-I had some suede left over from another project so I decided to add some suede soles to my slippers to help me from slipping all over the place and it worked!
+I had some suede left over from another project so I decided to add some suede soles to bottom of the slipper to help me from slipping all over the place and it worked!
 When I finished my slippers, I was hooked and ended up making them for everyone.